CIS565-Fall-2016/Project2-Stream-Compaction/README.md

 ![](test_datas/arraysize_compaction.png)
 Work-efficient implementation is much faster than naive compaction.

-Non-power-of-tow array size have trivial imfluence on both gpu and cpu.
+Non-power-of-tow array size have trivial influence on both gpu and cpu.

-GPU implementation is slower than cpu without scan implementation, but much faster than cpu with scan.
+GPU implementation is slower than cpu without scan implementation, but much faster than cpu implementation with scan.

 |array size|CPU-no-scan     |CPU-with-Scan|GPU-work efficient|GPU-work efficient NPT|
 |----      |----            |----         |----              |----                  |